Clayton Kershaw: 2019 season: More injuries and an early playoff exit

 Kershaw experienced left shoulder inflammation early in spring training, causing him to be shut down and he did not begin throwing in spring until late.
 As a result, the Dodgers chose to place him on the injured list to begin the season, ending his Dodgers record streak of eight straight opening-day starts.
 He was selected to the All-Star Game, his eighth all-star appearance.

 On August 14, Kershaw picked up his 165th career win on against the Miami Marlins, tying Koufax for the most ever by a Dodger left-handed pitcher.
 He also struck out the first seven batters in the game, breaking a Dodger record previously held by Andy Messersmith (1973) and one short of the major league record.
 Kershaw picked up his 166th career win on August 20 against the Toronto Blue Jays, passing Koufax for the most wins ever by a Dodger left-handed pitcher.
 That game also marked only the sixth time in his career that Kershaw gave up two home runs in the same game to the same batter, Bo Bichette, and only the first time Kershaw did so to a rookie.

 Kershaw finished the 2019 regular season with a record of 16–5 with a 3.03 ERA with 189 strikeouts.
 On offense, he led the major leagues with 15 sacrifice hits.

 In the NLDS against the Washington Nationals, Kershaw started Game 2 and entered Game 5 in relief.
 In Game 2, Kershaw pitched six innings and allowed three runs in a 4–2 loss.
 In Game 5, he entered the game in relief of Walker Buehler with two outs in the seventh inning and struck out Adam Eaton.
 In the eighth inning, Kershaw allowed home runs on back-to-back pitches to Anthony Rendon and Juan Soto to surrender a 3–1 lead, and the Nationals won the game and the series.

-2020 season: World Series championship
+2020 season: First World Series championship

+Kershaw (at the podium to the left) with President Joe Biden and Vice President Kamala Harris during the Dodgers' White House championship celebration.